 To access the Event Viewer go to the Start Menu and under search type in “Event Viewer” and click on it.
 There will be few different types of logs under there.
 “Windows Logs” is what we are looking for.
 When you expand Windows Logs it will give four different logs:

 First, start off with Application Log.
-Select Application Log and looks in the right side panel there you might see hundreds of logs sorted by the date and time.
-You have to look for the ones that were logs the same date and time when your application crashes.
-You’ll be looking for Errors which are marked in Red.
+Select Application Log and looks in the right-side panel there you might see hundreds of logs sorted by the date and time.
+You have to look for the ones that logged the same date and time when your application crashes.
+You’ll be looking for Errors that are marked in Red.
 You can ignore Information and Warnings.

 Here is an example:

 First of all, read the error in General section carefully looks for keywords such as your application name and specific dll’s or exe’s.
 Capture that information because those are the clues that would lead you to the answer.

 For example in this Event Log the Source is “Side by Side” it doesn’t point to any specific program in the title but the log is the same time by Movie Maker crashed.
 So I opened it up and went through the error in the general log.

 Activation context generation failed for “c:\program files (x86)\windows live\photo gallery\MovieMaker.Exe”.Error in manifest or policy file “c:\program files (x86)\windows live\photo gallery\WLMFDS.DLL” on line 8.
 Component identity found in manifest does not match the identity of the component requested.
 Reference is WLMFDS,processorArchitecture=”AMD64″,type=”win32″,version=”18.104.22.168″.
 Definition is WLMFDS,processorArchitecture=”x86″,type=”win32″,version=”22.214.171.124″.
 Please use sxstrace.exe for detailed diagnosis.